FusionAuth/fusionauth-site/site/_posts/2023-07-01-announcing-fusionauth-1-46.md

 ---
 layout: blog-post
 title: Announcing FusionAuth 1.46
-description: This release includes a number of security fixes, improvements to the device grant, and improves the OIDC discovery endpoint.
+description: This release improves the OIDC discovery endpoint when you have multiple tenants, enhances the Device grant, and includes a number of security fixes.
 author: Dan Moore
 image: blogs/release-1-46/fusionauth-1-46.png
 category: announcement